USAJOBS/help-center/how-to/account/profile/experience/federal.md

 tags: [profile, experience, federal, service, employment]
 ---

-In the **Experience** section of your profile, you must provide information about your current or former federal employment.
+In your profile, you must provide information about your current or former federal employment.

 ## Please select the statement below which best reflects your federal employment status (if applicable).

-_I am not and have never been a federal civilian employee._

-Select this option if you’ve never worked for the federal government.
-Working for a federal contractor does not qualify as working for the federal government.

 _I am currently a federal civilian employee._